Bronx man suing Jay Z over Roc-A-Fella logo seeks judge's recusal

 Ellis' chambers declined to comment.

-Walker accused the judge of issuing inconsistent rulings that favoured Jay Z, the rap star and music entrepreneur whose given name is Shawn Carter Walker, and other defendants including Roc-A-Fella Records and its parent Universal Music Group Inc, a unit of Vivendi SA (VIV.PA).
+Walker accused the judge of issuing inconsistent rulings that favored Jay Z, the rap star and music entrepreneur whose given name is Shawn Carter Walker, and other defendants including Roc-A-Fella Records and its parent Universal Music Group Inc, a unit of Vivendi SA.

 Ellis was also accused of basing one ruling on a private call from a lawyer for the corporate defendants "without even reaching out to the plaintiff" for his views.

-"On several occasions the court has ignored or reversed its own reasoning" in ways that benefited the defendants, Walker's lawyer, Gregory Berry, said in a court filing.
-"Combined with the ex-parte call, this pattern would strongly suggest to the average person that the court is biased in favour of the defendants."
+"On several occasions the court has ignored or reversed its own reasoning" in ways that benefitted the defendants, Walker's lawyer, Gregory Berry, said in a court filing.
+"Combined with the ex-parte call, this pattern would strongly suggest to the average person that the court is biased in favor of the defendants."

 Lawyers for the defendants did not immediately respond to requests for comment.
 Berry did not immediately respond to a similar request.